Aesthetics Lab // Code Tutorial

 Rendering Logic: Diagonals and Arcs

 The renderTile function executes the geometric drawing.
-The classic implementation utilizes diagonal lines.
+The classic implementation uses diagonal lines.
 A more organic aesthetic is achieved by drawing quarter-arcs from the corners of the cell.

 State A ( / )